 There two categories of non-degree students eligible for federal aid:

-- Students registered for courses that are necessary prerequisites for admission into a degree-seeking program.
-Note: These courses cannot be part of the degree program or intended to increase the student’s overall grade point average.
+- Students registered in preparatory coursework.
+These are necessary prerequisites for admission into a degree-seeking program.
+Note: These courses cannot be part of the degree program or taken solely increase the student’s overall grade point average.

 - Students registered for courses required for state teacher certification or recertification.
 Note: Students receiving the certification from WVU and not the state are not eligible for federal financial aid.